-We must ask ourselves: are we organized locally and regionally in a way that best serves the needs and interests of all of us as New Brunswickers and the communities we live in?
+We had to ask ourselves: are we organized locally and regionally in a way that best serves the needs and interests of all of us as New Brunswickers and the communities we live in?

-We need to find ways to strengthen our local governance system and make it sustainable, while continuing to improve our quality of life.
+We needed to find ways to strengthen our local governance system and make it sustainable, while continuing to improve our quality of life.

 What is a local government?